ayaz892/ARIS-Analysis-of-Airline-Reservation-System/README.md

 # ARIS-Analysis-of-Airline-Reservation-System
- Analysis and design of the system's processes, data, organization, and product/service modeling using ARIS management framework.
-Includes functional, data, organization, process, and product/service views.
+This report provides a comprehensive analysis of the Airline Reservation System using the ARIS management framework.
+It includes functional, data, organization, process, and product/service views, as well as an authorization hierarchy and screen design.
+The report aims to help businesses understand the system and identify opportunities for improvement